 The Commission takes the view that access to data for independent research can be an important vehicle for ensuring that independent and scientifically robust insights can be collected about the functioning of online services.
 Such independent research can contribute with the appropriate expertise for bridging information asymmetries between online platforms and the general public, regulators and civil society.
-The Commission would like to point out that Article 17 of the DSM Copyright Directive does not mandate the use of technology.
-Indeed, in the view of the Commission, Member States should not in their implementing laws mandate either the use of a technological solution nor impose any specific technological solutions on online service providers.
-Article 17 strikes a delicate balance between the need to prevent copyright infringements and the need to protect users' freedom of expression online At the same time, the Commission stresses the very delicate nature of data disclosure obligations, which may be manipulated for malicious purposes, potentially to the detriment of data subjects and citizens at large, of the legitimate interests and trade secrets of service providers, as well as of public policy and public security objectives.
+The Commission also acknowledges that Article 17 of the DSM Copyright Directive strikes a delicate balance between the need to prevent copyright infringements and the need to protect users' freedom of expression online, and independent research is particularly warranted in this context.
+At the same time, the Commission stresses the very delicate nature of data disclosure obligations, which may be manipulated for malicious purposes, potentially to the detriment of data subjects and citizens at large, of the legitimate interests and trade secrets of service providers, as well as of public policy and public security objectives.